adrianmt18/data-512-a1/A1_Data_Curation/README.md

-# A1 Data Curation
-Code Repository for DATA 512 Course

 # Project Goal
 The goal of this project is to construct, analyze, and publish a dataset of monthly traffic on English Wikipedia from January 1 2008 through August 30 2019.
 A time series plot demonstrating the trends will be produced alongside the dataset, and all reproducible work will reside within a Jupyter notebook.